-To ensure a pipeline of skilled workers in Western Australia, and in recognition of the important role TAFE plays in skilling, reskilling and upskilling WA workers to support the State’s economic recovery, the McGowan Government has co-funded four more capital works projects to complement its record $167.4 million investment to improve TAFE college infrastructure.
+To ensure a pipeline of skilled workers in Western Australia, and in recognition of the important role TAFE plays in skilling, reskilling and upskilling WA workers to support the State’s economic recovery, four more capital works projects have been announced to improve TAFE college infrastructure.
 As part of its Revitalising TAFE Campuses Across Australia program, the Commonwealth Government allocated $4 million to expanded trades, NDIS and technology enabled training at WA’s TAFEs, and the State Government has matched the contribution.

 The aim of the initiative is to upgrade vocational education infrastructure to meet industry expectations, improve training delivery to meet industry needs and address skills shortages.